Skip to main content

 fix_applyApply auto-fixes (fallow fix --yes --format json)

 check_runtime_coverageMerge runtime-coverage data into the health report.
 Required coverage param accepts a V8 coverage directory, a single V8 coverage JSON, or an Istanbul coverage-final.json.
 A single local capture is free and runs without a license; continuous or multi-capture runtime monitoring (a V8 directory containing multiple JSON files) requires an active license JWT.
 Tunable via min_invocations_hot (default 100), min_observation_volume (default 5000), low_traffic_threshold (default 0.001), max_crap (default 30.0), top, and group_by.
 Protocol-0.3+ sidecars emit a summary.capture_quality block flagging short-window captures.
+Cloud runtime rows can expose resolutionStatus / mappingQuality on function-list JSON and resolution_status / mapping_quality in runtime-context JSON.
+Use the confidence table below before acting on file-level runtime signals.
 Can exceed the default 120s timeout on large dumps; raise FALLOW_TIMEOUT_SECS accordingly.
 Pick this over check_health when you have a coverage dump.

 get_hot_pathsRuntime-context slice over the same local runtime coverage pipeline.
 Same input schema and free-vs-paid contract as check_runtime_coverage; read runtime_coverage.hot_paths for production hot paths sorted by percentile and invocation count.